Sparkier/Dotfiles/Arch/README.md

 ## Xmodmap

-I also wanted to remap my keyboard to - again - kind of match the Mac layout.
-This was done throug my xprofile and Xmodmap.
+I also wanted to remap my keyboard to kind of match the Mac layout.
+This was done through my xprofile and Xmodmap.

+## Vim

+The .vimrc that you can find here was basically copied and modified from a colleague of mine.
+It has some nice and useful stuff in it along with some eyecandy to make more of vim while keeping it relatively simple.

+## Terminal

+I use the zsh shell along with my own theme for the terminal.